greenm01/ec4x/docs/ec4x_specs.md

 ### 5\.3.3 Retreat

-A Task Force may retreat from combat after the first round, in accordance with their ROE, and between rounds thereafter.
+A Task Force is able retreat from combat after the first round, in accordance with their ROE, and between rounds thereafter.

 Squadrons in a retreating Task Force will fall back to their original fleet formations and flee to the closest non-hostile star system.